Lesson 1: Retell a Story in Sequential Order

 |Additional Vocabulary Words||covers (noun), slumped|

-After reading the passage “The Missing Rock”, explain that while turtles are slow walkers, they are fast swimmers.
+After reading the passage “Clara and Phillip the Turtle”, explain that while turtles are slow walkers, they are fast swimmers.
 Turtles have webbed feet and a curved shell, which helps them to move quickly underwater.
 On land, however, turtles carry around a heavy shell, they have short legs that are not directly beneath them, and they have very slow blood flow above water, causing them to move slowly.

 Texts & Materials